-- keep_alive=[0|1] In some circumstances, MobiLink worker threads become unavailable when TCP/IP-based connections disappear during synchronization.
-These blocked worker threads are waiting for replies from the MobiLink client.
-If all worker threads reach this state, MobiLink cannot process synchronizations.
-Similarly, MobiLink clients can become blocked if the connection disappears.
-The TCP/IP-based streams that are used during MobiLink synchronization accept a parameter, both on the client and server side, to manage liveness.
-The default is 1 (On). - ◆ network_name=name Specify the network name so that you can use MobiLink's auto-dial feature.
+network_name=name Specify the network name so that you can use MobiLink's auto-dial feature.
 This allows you to connect from a Pocket PC 2002 or Windows desktop computer without manually dialing.
 Used with scheduling, your remote can synchronize unattended.
 Used without scheduling, this allows you to run dbmlsync without manually dialing a connection.
-The name should be the network name that you have specified in the dropdown list in Settings Connections (Pocket PC) or Network & Dialup Connections (Windows).
+The name should be the network name that you have specified in the dropdown list in Settings > Connections > Connections (Pocket PC) or Network & Dialup Connections (Windows).

-Ger For more information about scheduling, see "Scheduling synchronization" on page 162 of the book MobiLink Synchronization User's Guide.
+For more information about scheduling, see "Scheduling synchronization" [MobiLink Synchronization User's Guide, page 198].

 - network_connect_timeout=seconds When you specify network_name, you can optionally specify a timeout after which the dial-up fails.
 This feature applies to Pocket PC 2002 only.
 (On Windows, you control this feature by configuring the connection profile.)
 The default is 120 seconds. - network_leave_open={0|1} When you specify network_name, you can optionally specify that the connection should be left open after the synchronization finishes (1).
-The default behavior is to close the connection (0). - ♦ persistent={TRUE|FALSE} TRUE means that the client will attempt to use the same TCP/IP connection for all HTTP requests in a synchronization.
-A setting of FALSE is more compatible with intermediate agents.
-The default is FALSE, except on Palm devices it is TRUE.
+The default behavior is to close the connection (0). - persistent={0|1} 1 means that the client will attempt to use the same TCP/IP connection for all HTTP requests in a synchronization.
+A setting of 0 is more compatible with intermediate agents.
+The default is 1, except on Palm devices it is 0.

-Note: Except on Palm devices, you should only set persistent to TRUE if you are connecting directly to MobiLink.
+Note: Except on Palm devices, you should only set persistent to 1 if you are connecting directly to MobiLink.
 If you are connecting through an intermediate agent such as a proxy or redirector, a persistent connection may cause problems.

 - port=portnumber The socket port number.
 The port number must be a decimal number that matches the port the MobiLink synchronization server is set up to monitor.
 The default value for the port number is 80, which is the IANA registered port number for the MobiLink synchronization server. - proxy_host=proxy_hostname The host name or IP address of the proxy server.
-The default value is localhost. - proxy_port=proxy_portnumber The port number of the proxy server.
+The default value is localhost.

+- proxy_port=proxy_portnumber The port number of the proxy server.
 The default value is 80. - security=cipher(keyword=value;...)
 All communication through this connection is to be encrypted using the cipher suite specified.
 The cipher can be one of ecc_tls or rsa_tls.
 These refer to elliptic-curve and RSA certification.
 For backwards compatibility, ecc_tls can also be specified as certicom_tls.